CIT Woden Interchange

 VLC was engaged by Major Projects Canberra to determine infrastructure requirements for the planned public transport interchange in Woden, including construction, staging and end state.

-VLC was engaged by Major Projects Canberra to determined required bus stop and layover infrastructure for a new bus and light rail interchange in Woden, a major transport hub, future, light rail terminus and transit orientated development site.
+VLC was engaged by Major Projects Canberra to determine required bus stop and layover infrastructure for a new bus and light rail interchange in Woden, a major transport hub, future, light rail terminus and transit orientated development site.
 This work entailed reviewing recent and proposed changes to the bus network, as well as working with Transport Canberra to determine future bus network frequencies and anticipated changes to the network to integrate with the extension of light rail to Woden.
 The resulting bus volumes would be used to identify how many bus stops / bays will be required at the interchange as well as for bus layover and driver breaks and to review plans for stop configuration and layover sites.
 Additionally, Major Projects Canberra sought to determine how the interchange would be operate during construction (of the interchange), prior to delivery of Woden Depot, during light rail construction and post light rail delivery.